torcheeg/torcheeg/README.md

 TorchEEG is currently in beta; Please let us know if you encounter a bug by filing an issue.
 We also appreciate all contributions.

 If you would like to contribute new datasets, deep learning methods, and extensions to the core, please first open an issue and then send a PR.
 If you are planning to contribute back bug fixes, please do so without any further discussion.

-## About Us

-The following authors provide long-term support for this project.
-If you notice anything in the project that is not as expected, please do not hesitate to contact us.

-[Zhi ZHANG](mailto:tczhangzhi@gmail.com): received the M.Eng. degree at the College of Computer Science and Software Engineering from Shenzhen University, China, in 2021.
-He is currently with the Hong Kong Polytechnic University as a PhD candidate.
-His research interests mainly include graph convolutional networks, abnormal event detection, and EEG analysis.

-[Sheng-hua ZHONG](mailto:csshzhong@szu.edu.cn): received the Ph.D. degree from the Department of Computing, The Hong Kong Polytechnic University in 2013.
-Currently, she is an Associate Professor in College of Computer Science & Software Engineering at Shenzhen University.
-Her research interests include multimedia content analysis and brain science.

-[Yan LIU](mailto:csyliu@comp.polyu.edu.hk): is the director of cognitive computing lab and the group leader of artificial intelligence and robotics AIR research group.
-She obtained Ph.D. degree in computer Science from Columbia University in the US.
-In 2005, she joined The Hong Kong Polytechnic University, Hong Kong, where she is currently an Associate Professor with the Department of Computing.
-Her research interests span a wide range of topics, ranging from brain modeling and cognitive computing, image/video retrieval, computer music to machine learning and pattern recognition.

 ## License